kubevela/kubevela.github.io/docs/platform-engineers/x-def-version.md

 title:  Version Control for Definition
 ---

+> A better version control management is comming in v1.5, refer to [this issue](https://github.com/kubevela/kubevela/issues/4131) to learn the progress.

 When the capabilities(Component or Trait) changes, KubeVela will generate a definition revision automatically.

 * Check ComponentDefinition Revision